cmelgarejo/mit-xpro-week9/README.md

 ## Up and Running

-First, copy `.env.example` file to `.env` edit the file with your MTA api key and to bring up the proxy server, run:
+First, copy `.env.example` file to `.env` edit the file with the MTA API key you can get by registering [here](https://register.developer.obanyc.com/)  and to bring up the proxy server, run:

 - `npm i`
 - `node index.js` or `npm start`

-Then open the `index.html`page to check the buses information
+Edit `index.html` and set you mapbox API key, then open the `index.html` page in the browser to check the buses information.

+Select a stop and enjoy! :)

 ## Reason to need a proxy server